Shifeta warns against proposed ban on hunting trophy imports and exports

 The Environment, Forestry, and Tourism Minister Pohamba Shifeta urged the international community against restrictions and prohibitions on the importation of certain hunting trophies, as he warned such an action might have unintended negative consequences for Namibian people and wildlife.

-He said if an option to ban the import and export of any trophies are taken, it will erode all the progress made in Namibia since independence, particularly if other more European countries follow suit.
+He said if an option to ban the import and export of any trophies is taken, it will erode all the progress made in Namibia since Independence, particularly if more European countries follow suit.

 “We recognise that introducing any option related to imports and exports of hunting trophies is fully within the sovereign right of these countries.
 We further understand that they intend to protect animal species that are hunted in Namibia and other African countries, an intention that is shared by the Namibian Government,” Shifeta remarked.